UPDATED JUL 14, 2020

 This West Washington Square favorite will surely step up your Sunday brunch game.
-If you heed our advice, prepare for an extensive brunch menu packed with mouth-watering eats, all made with local ingredients, that can be enjoyed on an outdoor patio.
-Take your time reading (and re-reading) the menu filled with cuisine inspired by the farm and garden.
-One of the very best (and delicious) examples of that might be the Farmer’s Market Frittata, made with farm fresh eggs.
+If you heed our advice, prepare for an extensive brunch menu packed with local farm-to-table eats.
+Plus, they’ve extended their indoor-outdoor vibes with a really cool patio that goes straight to their cheese bar.
+One of the very best (and delicious) dishes might be the Exotic Mushroom Omelet, made with farm fresh eggs.
 But, be prepared for seasonal menu changes.
 Fitt Tip: order your meal with a side of carrot-orange juice blend for a one-two punch of refreshment.

-Come with a fully-charged phone and an empty belly because Suraya is one of Philly’s Instagram darlings, and it's a feast for the eyes as much as it is for the belly.
-This Lebanese market, cafe, and restaurant is open 7am–5pm Tuesday through Sunday, and they’re slinging flavorful specialties like Man’oushe (Lebanese flatbreads topped with anything from cheese to chocolate) and slow-roasted lamb hummus until 3:30pm.
-That means plenty of time for those who like to hit snooze.
+Come with a fully-charged phone and an empty belly because Suraya is a Philly Instagram darling — it's a feast for the eyes and for the belly.
+This Lebanese market, café, and restaurant is open Monday through Sunday, and they’re slinging flavorful brunch specialties like Man’oushe (Lebanese flatbreads topped with anything from cheese to chocolate) and slow-roasted lamb hummus Saturday and Sunday until 2pm.
 If you’re seeking something lighter, transport your taste buds with their Tehina yogurt, sprinkled with almond, date syrup, and pomegranate.

 No matter how tasty it is, the same old breakfast and brunch items get boring.
-So, if you’re looking for something new—like brunch with no eggs—make your way to this vegan street food spot on 19th St. Yup, it’s really vegan.
-But it’s not vegan in a preachy kind of way; it’s more fun, flavorful, and freaking awesome.
+So, if you’re looking for something new—like brunch with no eggs—make your way to this vegan street food spot on 19th St. You read right.
+It’s all vegan.
+V Street delivers vegan fare that’s fun, flavorful, and freaking awesome.
 The Peruvian Benedict topped with an aji amarillo hollandaise brings an eggless twist to the morning fave.
 For savory-sweet, try the waffles topped with blackberries, sesame butter and ponzu.

-Equal parts restaurant and butcher shop, Kensington Quarters knows all the finer points being a carnivore.
-Their Sunday brunch is only from 11am–2:30pm and is unsurprisingly dominated by hearty dishes with meats and eggs.
+Equal parts restaurant and butcher shop, Kensington Quarters knows all the finer points of being a carnivore.
+Not surprisingly, they fill their Sunday brunch with hearty dishes of meats, eggs, and roast vegetables.
 Who can say no to salami, steak, grilled ham, and pork shoulder topped with a runny egg, though?
 Definitely not us.
 Rest assured that you’re getting the good stuff, too — Kensington works with local farms, like Wild Rose Ranch in Franklin County, PA and Tullamore Farms in NJ to bring you local, seasonal, and sustainable meats and veggies.

 This is the go-to place in Graduate Hospital for filling and flavorful food, fast.
 Better still, breakfast is served until 5pm every day.
-You know what that means, right?
+You know what that means?
 It’s always brunch time at Miles.
 Walk inside this cozy bistro and you’ll find every meal masterfully presented and made using local and seasonal ingredients.
 Looking for a guilt-free meal?
-Check out Taffets' gluten-free quinoa, the avocado toast, or veggie avocado wrap.
+Check out the Avocado Toast on multigrain toast or the Veggie Avocado Wrap.

 Healthy brunch doesn’t just mean avocado toast (but Frieda’s got that, too).
 This Old City eatery not only serves brunch that tastes good, but does good for the community.
-All proceeds from dishes like their homemade granola or egg-white omelet go towards creating fair-wage jobs for people of all generations — many of them retired, but still needing to work to make ends meet.
-Eat good, do good, feel good — the ultimate brunch vibes.
+Proceeds from their dishes (like their housemade granola or egg-white omelet) help them create fair-wage jobs for people of all generations.
+This includes those who are retired but struggle to make ends meet.
+So, eat good, do good, feel good — the ultimate brunch vibes.

-You could call this cafe-bar-kitchen combination a win-win.
-If you did, your description would be right on.
-But you’d also be missing the larger point.
-The name is meant to reflect the mission: “waste not, want not”.
-Operating as a co-op of sorts, this spot is collectively owned and operated with the support of the community.
-And when the weekend rolls around, W/N W/N opens for brunch.
-Expect to encounter a menu of locally and sustainably-sourced ingredients, used to create delicious and nutritious eats.
+You could call this café-bar-stage combination a win-win, and if you did, your description would be right on.
+True, they’re open till midnight for shows and feature some serious coffee drinks, but their name reflects a larger mission: “waste not, want not”.
+Meaning, when W/N W/N opens for weekend brunch, expect to encounter a menu of locally and sustainably sourced ingredients for dozens of their delicious and nutritious eats.
 Vegan, dairy-free, and gluten-free options are offered and labeled, with the partnering farms in and around Philadelphia too.

 Beyond being one of the best restaurants in the city, Bon Appétit selected Old City’s High Street as one of the top restaurants in the country.
 Yeah, you need to get there.
 And when you do, brunch it up.
-The egg sandwiches are spot-on (The Forager’s braised kale is to die for) and the same can be said for the oatmeal — made with organic steel cut oats before being topped with seasonal jam.
-Of course, you could trade the oats for another grain by going with the butter and jam-smeared toast.
-Polish off your meal by treating yourself to a pastry while supplies last (they never last too long).
+The egg sandwiches are spot-on (The Forager’s braised kale is to die for) and the same can be said for the oatmeal — made with organic steel cut oats before being topped with cider poached fruit.
+Of course, you could trade the oats for the butter and jam-smeared toast.
+Polish off your meal by treating yourself to a fresh-baked pastry while supplies last (they never last too long).

-Though their menu may be small, the items on it are 100% worth it — think simple but incredible.
+Though their menu may be small, their items on it are 100% worth it — think simple but incredible.
 All eggs and meat are locally sourced, seasonal, and always come from responsible purveyors.
-In fact, this Queen Village restaurant is so dedicated to their seasonally sourced ingredients that their menu changes DAILY.
-Here’s you can grab something healthy and wholesome like: eggs any style with potatoes and extra protein, the breakfast bowl (piled with brown rice porridge, avocado, lentil sprouts, kimchi, salsa verde, and spicy eggs), their vegan chopped salad, or chia seed pudding.
+In fact, this Queen Village restaurant is so dedicated to seasonally sourced ingredients they sometimes change their menu daily.
+Translation?
+A heavy rotation of healthy and wholesome options.
+Think: the breakfast bowl (piled with brown rice porridge, avocado, lentil sprouts, kimchi, salsa verde, and spicy eggs), their vegan chopped salad, or chia seed pudding.

-Try not to be hypnotized by the mesmerizing mosaic art outside of this South Philly restaurant.
+Try not to be mesmerized by the stunning mosaic art outside of this South Philly restaurant.
 Trust us — what’s inside is even more spectacular.
-From tantalizing tofu scrambles to their hearty paleo hash (or a refreshing, protein-packed smoothie), they’re ready to fill your belly regardless of dietary restrictions.
-Plus, as the name implies, they take their coffee seriously.
+From tantalizing tofu scrambles to their hearty Paleo Hash (or a refreshing, protein-packed smoothie), they’re ready to fill your belly regardless of your dietary restrictions.
+Plus, as the name implies, they take coffee seriously.
 They’re pouring La Colombe from 7am–5pm every day.

-We’re already pretty wild about anything the Vernick restaurant family puts on a plate, but when we walked into the Vernick Coffee Bar, we hit brunch nirvana.
-Located inside of the Comcast Center, the visual beauty of the space is a perfect setting for a somewhat fancy breakfast or brunch.
-Enjoy a stone-ground oatmeal soufflé or a wild mushroom and avocado grain bowl before 11am.
-If you’re coming a bit later, order a lunchier dish like chilled shrimp, soba, & sesame salad.
-And no matter what you eat, do NOT miss out on the butterfly pea flower matcha, arguably the most beautiful beverage in Philadelphia.
+We’re already pretty wild about everything the Vernick restaurant family puts on a plate, but their Vernick Coffee Bar (set inside the Four Seasons Hotel at Comcast Center) will have you reaching brunch nirvana.
+This café’s visual beauty acts as the perfect scene-setter for a fancy breakfast.
+Enjoy the Stone-ground Oatmeal Soufflé or a Wild Mushroom and Avocado Grain Bowl before 11am.
+If you’re coming a bit later, order a lunchier dish like the Chilled Shrimp, Soba, & Sesame Salad.
+And no matter what you eat, do not miss out on the Butterfly Pea Flower Matcha, arguably the most beautiful beverage in Philadelphia.